baky0905/personal-website/blog/2021-02-28-data-engineering-part1.md

 ![](https://images.unsplash.com/photo-1584033844021-260872c289d2?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=1950&q=80)

-> The Main goal of this post is to introduce an Azure Data Engineering Project where I will prototype streaming and batch processing data pipelines, with the main purpose to ingest and process data that consists of tweets and satellite images extracted from Kaggle datasets.
+> The Main goal of this post is to introduce an Azure Data Engineering Project where I will prototype streaming a processing data pipeline, with the main purpose to ingest and process data that consists of tweets and satellite images extracted from Kaggle datasets.

 Personal motivation for this project is to explore Azure in the light of data engineering and its service offerings.